kasonchan/scalameetups/scalameetup16/sbt-rpm-docker/README.md

-# Hello World Akka Typed and Docker

----

-This presentation slides are built with REPLesent!

-REPLesent is a neat little tool to build presentations using the Scala REPL.

----

-- Akka
-- Akka Typed
-- sbt-native-packager
-  - RPM
-  - Docker

----

-## sbt-rpm-docker
+# sbt-rpm-docker

-The is a web app serving at port `9000` built with Akka HTTP.
+The is a web app serving at port `9000` built with Akka HTTP
 - Note that in `Server.scala`, host is bind to `0.0.0.0` which means any traffics instead of `127.0.0.1` nor `localhost`

 ---